 Recycle your monofilament.
 Throughout the Adventure Coast, you will find monofilament recycling tubes conveniently placed at favorite fishing spots and boat ramps.
 These tubes are emptied regularly by citizen-scientists and the monofilament recycled to make other plastic products.

 Be aware of waterways, speed zones, and shallow areas.
 Manatees feed on the seagrass in shallow areas and are quite buoyant.
 Although they are capable of short bursts of speed, manatees swim an average of three to five miles per hour making it difficult for them to escape boaters.

 Give manatees space.
 Even though manatees might seem friendly, petting or harassing them is illegal because it can change their behavior.
 Manatees are listed as a threatened species and are legally protected.

 Always report injured, orphaned, entangled, or distressed manatees.
 FWC has a 24-hour rescue hotline: 888-404-FWCC.
-After Hurricane Irma, local residents reported a distressed manatee.
-A group of scientists and volunteers were able to successfully rescue and release her back into deeper waters.
+Scientists and volunteers can often successfully rescue and release these gentle animals back into deeper waters.

 Author: Brittany Hall-Scharf